Heparin sodium,. 5000 units/ml 5 ml 5 pcs

 Symptoms: signs of bleeding.

-Treatment: in small bleeding caused by heparin overdose it is enough to stop its use.
-In extensive bleeding excess heparin is neutralized with protamine sulfate (1 mg protamine sulfate per 100 ME heparin).
-1% protamine sulfate solution is administered intravenously very slowly.
-Do not administer more than 50 mg (5 ml) of protamine sulfate every 10 minutes.
-Given the rapid metabolism of sodium heparin, the required dose of protamine sulfate decreases over time.
-To calculate the required dose of protamine sulfate, we can assume that the T1/2 of sodium heparin is 30 minutes.
-Severe anaphylactic reactions with lethal outcome have been reported when using protamine, and therefore the drug should be administered only in a ward equipped for emergency medical aid in anaphylactic shock.
+Treatment: for minor bleeding caused by an overdose of heparin, it is enough to stop using it.
+In case of extensive bleeding, excess heparin is neutralized with protamine sulfate (1 mg of protamine sulfate per 100 IU of heparin).
+A 1% solution of protamine sulfate is administered intravenously very slowly.
+Every 10 minutes, do not administer more than 50 mg (5 ml) of protamine sulfate.
+Given the rapid metabolism of heparin sodium, the required dose of protamine sulfate decreases over time.
+To calculate the required dose of protamine sulfate, we can assume that T1/2 of sodium heparin is 30 minutes.
+When using protamine, severe anaphylactic reactions with a fatal outcome were observed, and therefore the drug should be administered only in a department equipped to provide emergency medical care for anaphylactic shock.
 Hemodialysis is ineffective.

 ---|---|